 Most covered songs of all time

-To learn more about the most covered songs in musical history, Stacker mined data from WhoSampled.com, whose goal is to build the most comprehensive database for music.
-The site features more than 653,000 songs and more than 215,000 artists as of Feb.
-26, 2020.
-Aside from Beatles tunes, Christmas music accounts for a number of the most covered songs, including Bing Crosby’s “White Christmas” in 1942: the second-most covered holiday song with more than 50 million copies sold internationally to date.
+To learn more about the most covered songs in musical history, Stacker mined data from WhoSampled.com, which contains the most comprehensive database for music.
+The site features more than 967,000 songs and more than 298,000 artists as of May 2023.
+Aside from tunes from The Beatles, Christmas music accounts for a large number of the most covered songs, including Bing Crosby's "White Christmas" in 1942: the second-most covered holiday song with more than 50 million copies sold internationally to date.

-Along with each slide, you will find information about the song’s meaning, some of the more notable or unique covers, as well as reasons behind the song’s success.
-Beatles fans will enjoy going down “The Long and Winding Road” of the most covered songs, as the Fab Four of John Lennon, Paul McCartney, George Harrison, and Ringo Starr are featured prominently in this list.
+Each slide will have information about the song's meaning, some of the more notable or unique covers of it, as well as reasons behind the song's success.
+Beatles fans will enjoy going down "The Long and Winding Road" of the most covered songs, as the Fab Four of John Lennon, Paul McCartney, George Harrison, and Ringo Starr are featured prominently in this list.

 In fact, The Beatles penned the basis for more than 4,000 cover versions of their songs through the years.
-One of their most popular, “Yesterday,” almost never saw the light of day because McCartney found it so easy to write, he thought he had stolen it from someone.
-It would go on to be covered by the likes of Frank Sinatra and Marvin Gaye, and inspired a 2019 movie of the same name.
+One of their most popular tracks, "Yesterday," almost never saw the light of day—McCartney found it so easy to write that he thought he had stolen it from someone.
+It would go on to be covered by the likes of Frank Sinatra and Marvin Gaye, even inspiring a 2019 movie of the same name.

 Continue reading to find out which songs are among the most covered of all time—and check out Stacker's playlist on Spotify, inspired by this story.